 Contact usTo book a session contact

-Christine Styles is a qualified Sports and Remedial Massage Therapist and belongs to the Federation of Holistic Therapists.
-She has worked with a wide variety of clients from elite athletes to office workers and has a comprehensive understanding of the physiology, psychology and biomechanics behind sport, exercise and health.
+Kim Eastwood is a qualified Sports and Remedial Massage Therapist and has a comprehensive understanding of the physiology, psychology and biomechanics behind sport, exercise and health.

-If you're struggling with muscular aches and pains or want regular massages to help maintain full fitness get in touch with Christine today.
+If you're struggling with muscular aches and pains or want regular massages to help maintain full fitness get in touch with Kim today.

 Hours & prices